oscarryz/yz-design-notes/README.md

 p2: Point(40, 40) // p2 type `Point` inferred.
 ```

-Variables can be accessed from outside the block and blocks can be variables too, thus a nested block can be used as "methods".
+Variables can be accessed from outside the block and blocks can be variables too, thus a nested block can be used as methods.

-E.g. The following defines the `to_string` block (method) that access the variables `x`  and `y` from the outer scope
+The following defines the `to_string` block (method) that access the variables `x`  and `y` from the outer scope.

 ```javascript
 Point : {